nashville-software-school/bangazon-inc/book-2-mvc/chapters/MODEL_ANNOTATIONS.md

 public int NeighborhoodId { get; set; }
 ```

-In our view, these annotations will affect the way code like gets evaluated
+In our view, these annotations will affect the way code like this gets evaluated

 ```html+razor
 <th>